akrumel/f.lux/docs/tutorial/step-0.md

 # Step 0 - Boilerplate Review

-The code in the `examples/tutorial/step-0` directory contains a React based UI for the Todo application without any functionality.
+The code in the `examples/tutorial/step-0` directory contains a React based UI for the Todo application without any real functionality.

 ## Setup

-Each step will use the same setup and run instruction as listed in each directories README.md files.
-Here they are repeated here since we are just getting started:
+Each step will use the same setup and run instruction as listed in each directory's README.md files.
+Here are the steps:

 1. Install webpack globally: